Composing for TV Drama Series with John Lunn

 Composing for TV Drama Series

-John Lunn – Scoring for TV Drama Series – Hollywood Music Workshop covers for the second time the specifics of TV scoring, brought to you by one of the best in this genre.
+John Lunn – Scoring for TV Drama Series – Hollywood Music Workshop covers for the third time the specifics of TV scoring, brought to you by one of the best in this genre.
 Learn how to compose for multi-episodic dramas and approaches specific to the TV format.
 Dive into techniques to keep a thematic arch across a TV series, while providing an individual score to every single episode.

 Requirements and Tools